kamu-data/kamu-docs/cli/get-started/first-steps.md

     ...
 ```

-This section contains one or many {{<term "metadata events" "metadata-chain">}} that can describe different aspects of a dataset, like:
+This section contains one or many <Term t="metadata events" id="metadata-chain"/> that can describe different aspects of a dataset, like:
 - where data comes from
 - its schema
 - license